lottie/lottie-spec/CONTRIBUTING.md

 * Complete spec edits, including examples and prose
 * Compliant implementation in a lottie library (fully tested and merged or ready to merge)

-A draft is accepted when the working group or editor (in the case of non invasive edits as outlined before) has been convinced via implementations and tests that it appropriately handles all edge cases; that the spec changes not only precisely describe the new syntax and semantics but include sufficient motivating prose and examples; and that the RFC includes edits to any other affected areas of the spec.
+A draft is accepted when the working group or editor (in the case of non-invasive edits as outlined before) has been convinced via implementations and tests that it appropriately handles all edge cases; that the spec changes not only precisely describe the new syntax and semantics but include sufficient motivating prose and examples; and that the RFC includes edits to any other affected areas of the spec.
 Once accepted, its sponsor should encourage adoption of the RFC